Modix-Academy/aCMS/README.md

-## Welcome to aCMS a Modix Academy CMS
+## Welcome to q3CMS a Modix Academy CMS

 In our new project we want to create a new website for our new Modix Academy.